smix8/godot-docs/tutorials/navigation/navigation_using_navigationmeshes.rst

 NavigationMesh baking is the process of creating a simplified mesh used for pathfinding out of (complex) 3D level geometry.
-For this process Godot parses scene geometry and hands the raw mesh or collision data to the third-party ReCast library for processing and creation of the final navigationmesh.
+For this process Godot parses scene geometry and hands the raw mesh or collision data to the third-party ReCast library for processing and creation of the final navigation mesh.

-The resulting NavigationMesh is an approximation of the source geometry surfaces for both performance and technical reasons.
+The resulting navigation mesh is an approximation of the source geometry surfaces for both performance and technical reasons.
 Do not expect the NavigationMesh to perfectly follow the original surfaces.
 Especially navigation polygons placed over ramps will not keep an equal distance to the ground surface.
 To align an